Lord-Turmoil/MyResume/README.md

 Open `index.html` in your favorite browser to preview the resume.
 Press `Ctrl + P` to print the resume to a PDF file.
 You can follow the next section to customize the resume.

+> **NOTE:** You may need the VSCode extension [Open In Default Browser](https://marketplace.visualstudio.com/items?itemName=peakchen90.open-html-in-browser) to open the HTML file with a HTTP server.
+Or it cannot correctly load local file.

 ## Customization

 The data of the resume is stored in the `data.json` file.
 You can modify the data in the file to customize the resume.